*Click on the date link to register for a workshop.

 Basic EndNote Workshop (Uta Hussong-Christian)

 - Love the writing but hate formatting those citations?
-Wrapping up or just starting your thesis or dissertation?
+Wrapping up your thesis or dissertation this spring or summer?
 Learn to use basic but powerful features of the reference management tool, EndNote.
 In this hands-on workshop, participants will learn to setup an EndNote library, save references and pdfs, automatically create and edit a bibliography, and prepare a document for publishing.
 This workshop is intended for novice EndNote users and is intentionally slow-paced and very interactive.

 Intermediate/Advanced EndNote (Uta Hussong-Christian)